-During the 2022-2023 Program Year, Horry County HOME Consortium staff explored opportunities to expand its ability to foster and maintain affordable housing.
+During the 2023-2024 Program Year, Horry County HOME Consortium staff explored opportunities to expand its ability to foster and maintain affordable housing.
 The County continues to place great emphasis on training and expansion of capacity in environmental requirements.
-Staff participated in ongoing URA compliance training in order to increase organizational capacity.
+Staff participated in ongoing environmental review compliance training in order to increase organizational capacity.
 Consortium staff will continue to provide technical assistance in the upcoming program year to develop construction-ready projects for HOME funding.
-In September 2022, Staff coordinated with the Center for Heirs Property Preservation to conduct an information session on issues associated with heirs property.
-Additional heirs property educational sessions and workshops are currently being planned for the 2023-2024 program year and will be held in the near future.